Magnetic field effect on tunneling through triple barrier in AB bilayer graphene: Theory and methods

 \section{Theory and methods}

 We consider a system of triple electrostatic barriers through which electrons in bilayer graphene can tunnel.
 As depicted in Fig. \ref{fig:png2pdf}, our system is made up of five regions, each denoted by $ j $.
 In addition to the electric field, the central region $ (j=3) $ is subjected to a magnetic field.
-The following Hamiltonian can describe our system \cite{Neto,Van}: